-Rebalancing.
-Blooom will rebalance your portfolio when it’s in your best interests.
+- Rebalancing.
+If you’re on the Advisor Access plan or higher, you can have Blooom rebalance your portfolio automatically about once every 95 days.
 Regular rebalancing has been shown to increase returns and decrease risk over time.

-Blooom not only doesn’t manage outside accounts such as an IRA, but they also don’t adjust your asset allocation based on your investments in these accounts.
+Blooom does not work with taxable investment accounts, nor does it adjust your asset allocation based on your investments in these accounts.

 Blooom Pros and Cons

-- Affordable.
-Blooom’s management fee is a simple $10 a month.
+- It’s affordable.
+Blooom’s management fee is a simple, low annual cost.
 There are no hidden fees.

 - Customized for retirement age and risk tolerance.
-Your 401(k) asset allocation is customized based on your desired retirement age and answers to a risk tolerance questionnaire.
+Your asset allocation is customized based on your desired retirement age and your answers to a risk tolerance questionnaire.

-- Multiple accounts.
-If you have more than one 401(k), Blooom can manage them all for the same $10 fee.
+- Unlimited accounts.
+If you have more than one retirement account, Blooom can manage them all for the same annual fee.

-- Employer-sponsored plans only.
-Blooom doesn’t factor in outside assets when choosing your asset allocation.
+- Only works with employer-sponsored plans.
+Blooom doesn’t factor in non-retirement assets when choosing your asset allocation.